kudashevs/CalculatorViaMagicMethod/README.md

 multiplication, division).
 Each class extends an `Operation` class.
 The `Operation` class is an abstract class that obligates its subclasses to implement the `performCalculation` method.
 It also provides default implementations for `calculate` and `validate` methods.
 The `Division` class overrides the default implementation of the `validate` method and extends its functionality.
-For more information see the [Operations](src/Operations/) folder).
+For more information see the [Operations](src/Operations/) folder.

 The validation of input arguments is implemented in the [Operation](src/Operations/Operation.php) abstract class.
 By using the `final` keyword and the inheritance, we force all the `Operation` implementations to use the predefined validation.